-Directional Drilling
+Directional Drilling and Boring

-Directional Drilling
+Directional Drilling and Boring

 Directional Drilling Services

-Directional Drilling
+Directional Drilling and Boring

 About Directional Drilling

 Directional boring uses a surface drilling machine to dig an underground path.
 The borehole is drilled following a specific bore path, resulting in a minimal disturbance on the ground.
-There is many advantages to directional drilling including the following:
+There are many advantages to directional drilling including the following:

 1. No need for shoring or open trenches.